CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 * disconnects all EPP sessions of the blocked registrars
-* if the ``--email`` address is given and registrars were blocked, sends a notification with a list of registrars blocked in this batch
+* if the ``--email`` address is given and registrars were blocked, sends a notification with a list of registrars blocked on this day

-   .. todo:: registrars blocked in this batch or on this day???

 ..
 Note:: In the CZ.NIC, the customer support calls the blocked registrars and unblocks their access on demand.